pandas-dev/pandas/doc/source/categorical.rst

   variable to a categorical variable will save some memory, see :ref:`here <categorical.memory>`.
 * The lexical order of a variable is not the same as the logical order ("one", "two", "three").
-  By converting to a categorical and specifying an order on the categories, sorting and min/max will use the logical order instead of the lexical order.
+  By converting to a categorical and specifying an order on the categories, sorting and min/max will use the logical order instead of the lexical order, see :ref:`here <catetgorical.sort>`.
 * As a signal to other python libraries that this column should be treated as a categorical variable (e.g. to use suitable statistical methods or plot types).